-One of the biggest obstacles prospective Ice Vendors face starting the search for the perfect location for their new business.
-Everest has some common sense things that can help you make the search for finding the perfect ice vending location an easy and productive one.
+The search for the perfect location can be one of the biggest obstacles in starting your new business.
+Everest has some common sense suggestions that can help you make the search for finding the perfect ice vending location an easy and productive one.

 With over 700 machines within the USA and internationally Everest has put together some information for you to assist you in your search for that home-run location!